Criminal Records for U.S. Citizens Abroad

 The Criminal Justice Information Services (CJIS) Division of the Federal Bureau of Investigation (FBI) centralizes criminal justice information and provides accurate and timely information and services to local, state, federal, and international law enforcement agencies, the private sector, academia, and other government agencies.

-The subject of an identification record may obtain a copy thereof by submitting a written request to the CJIS.
+The subject of an identification record may obtain a copy by submitting an electronic or written request to FBI/CJIS.
 The request must be accompanied by satisfactory proof of identity (consisting of name, date and place of birth, and a set of roll-inked fingerprint impressions) and a certified check or money order to cover the processing fee.

 The FBI will not provide copies of arrest records to individuals other than the subject of the record.
-Remember that the Ecuadorian entity may request this criminal record check to be apostilled, if this is the case please remember that the U.S. Embassy or Consulate cannot do apostilles and this procedure will have to be completed in the U.S. Please contact the FBI directly for more information on this matter.
+Please be aware that the requesting entity may require that the results of a criminal record check be apostilled.
+If this is a requirement, please note that U.S. Embassy Guatemala cannot do apostilles and this procedure will have to be completed by the U.S. Department of State.
+Please contact the FBI directly for more information on this matter.

-Once the prints have been taken, you must follow the instructions on the FBI website regarding a Criminal Record Check.
+Once the prints have been taken, you must follow the instructions on the FBI website to obtain a Criminal Record Check.